Vivek7i/Medisave-Web-Platform/Remedi-main/README.md

 <p>
 On the Backend part, I have created the database schema of the user and the medicine, also there I have created various routes for login, registration, and donor form  filling.
 Also I have used proper authentication for the users so that all the users get the secure and friendly experience
 <br/>
+<h1>Database:</h1>
+<p> For the database section I have used MongoDB and maintained the proper schema for the users using Mongoose.

 </p>
 <br/>